Solar vs. Wind Energy: Which Wins Out?

 Cons

-• Solar panels usually run at 15% capacity which makes electricity production difficult at certain times of year.
+• Solar panels usually run at 15 per cent capacity, which makes electricity production difficult at certain times of year.

 • Installation can be expensive and take up a lot of roof space.